igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 imperative to measure packet loss experienced by QUIC users directly instead of relying on measuring TCP loss between similar endpoints.

-Since explicit path signals are preferred by {{!RFC8558}}, this document proposes adding two explicit loss bits to the clear portion of short headers to restore network operators' ability to maintain high QoS for QUIC users.
+Since explicit path signals are preferred by {{!RFC8558}}, two explicit loss bits in the clear portion of short headers are used to signal packet loss to on-path network devices.

 # Notational Conventions    {#conventions}